PrivSec-dev/privsec.dev/content/posts/android/Android Tips.md

 ![ADB SELinux](/images/adb-selinux.png)

 ## Recommended Android-Based Operating Systems

+When you buy an Android phone, the device's default operating system often comes with invasive integration with apps and services that are not part of the [Android Open-Source Project](https://source.android.com/).
+An example of such is Google Play Services, which has irrevocable privileges to access your files, contacts storage, call logs, SMS messages, location, camera, microphone, hardware identifiers, and so on.
+These apps and services increase the attack surface of your device and are the source of various privacy concerns with Android.

+This problem could be solved by using a Android distribution that does not come with such invasive integration.
+Unfortunately, many Android-based operating systems often violate the Android security model by not supporting critical security features such as AVB, rollback protection, firmware updates, and so on.
+Some of them also ship [`userdebug`](https://source.android.com/setup/build/building#choose-a-target) builds which expose root over [ADB](https://developer.android.com/studio/command-line/adb) and require [more permissive](https://github.com/LineageOS/android_system_sepolicy/search?q=userdebug&type=code) SELinux policies to accommodate debugging features, resulting in a further increased attack surface and weakened security model.

 Currently, I am only aware of one Android-based operating system that should be used over the stock operating systems: